25 Leadership Qualities: Essential Skills & Traits Great Leaders Have

 What makes a good leader reflects on how well those under your charge respond to you in times of need or during a crisis.
 If they cannot feel safe around you, how can you expect them to follow your lead?

 The characteristics of a good leader include facing fault when it happens.
 They set an example.
-Even though it seems leaders stand above others on a certain scale, how to be a good leader means planting his feet in the dirt when needed.
+Even though it seems leaders stand above others at a certain scale, planting their feet in the dirt when needed is part of how to be a good leader.

 Leadership traits such as accountability carry the weight of both success and failure equally on its shoulders.
 Mistakes and failures are part of every road not just as a leader, but for any person.